shellphish/agentish/output/documentation.md

 A decision-making node that analyzes conversation history and routes to the appropriate next node using structured LLM output.

 ### 4. Worker Node
-Similar to LLM nodes but designed for subtask execution.
-Routes back to the calling LLM node after completion.
+A specialized tool-based agent that performs subtasks delegated by LLM nodes.
+Workers are compiled as `@tool` decorated functions (not graph nodes) and have a fixed output format: `{"result": str, "success": bool}`.
+The result is returned to the calling LLM node as a ToolMessage, allowing the LLM to decide how to use the information.
+Workers do NOT update global state directly.

 ### 5. Tool Node
-Executes function calls requested by LLM/Worker nodes, with iteration tracking and limits.
+Executes function calls requested by LLM nodes, with iteration tracking and limits.

 ### 6. Edges
 Define the flow between nodes: